worleyjn/PlasMap/README.md

 BLAST (2.17.0+) must also be installed to the command line.
 Any current version should work.

+Installation should only take a few minutes of actual time, plus any time that is system specific.
+I have tested both windows and OSX installations.

 Running the program:

 1) Place GenBank files for all plasmids you wish to compare plus the reference genbank